 Trek to Il Merletto, the only store in the world that offers handmade lace crafted by the students of the Scuola del Merletto in Burano (kept securely behind the counter, this lace is not supposed to be sold to the public), and your recipient will be utterly astonished by the rarity of her gift.
 Or you can find an equally unusual present at one of Venice's famous mask stores.
 Masks range from simple and elegant to frightening or absurd; each design has a story that conjures up historical tales of Venetian Carnival or 18th-century Italian plays.
 Glasswares are a popular product in Venice as well, and the sheer number of glassware stores drives down prices due to heavy seller competition.

 FAO Schwarz, New York

 Why Go: If you haven't actually been to New York's behemoth of a boutique, where you can find toys ranging from traditional Legos and Barbies to FAO exclusives like the 70-inch Big Piano, you've probably seen it featured in the movie "Big," or read about it in the news.

 Yet something tells us that gazing out the window is the last thing you'll be doing when you're strolling among aisles with piano dancers twirling on a giant keyboard, toy airplanes suspended from the ceiling and life-size stuffed animals silently watching hundreds of shoppers bustling by.
-Have your kids create their own Muppet at the Muppet What-Not Workshop, or arrive early to have breakfast with a toy soldier.
+Have your kids create their own Muppet at the Muppet What-Not Workshop, or pick up some tasty treats in the 6,000-square-foot sweet shop.
 We recommend an early-morning visit to FAO Schwarz in order to beat the crowds.